avafinger/guvcview/README.md

 guvcview -d /dev/video0 -x 1920x1080 -r sdl -f yu12

-Running guvcview with USB cameras:
+Running guvcview with some USB cameras:
- * If you want to run this version with USB Cameras, please run : guvcview --cmos_camera=0 -d /dev/video0 -x 640x480 -r sdl -f yu12
+ * If you want to run this version with USB Cameras (not advised), please run : guvcview --cmos_camera=0 -d /dev/video0 -x 640x480 -r sdl -f yu12
  * if you need some help:
 guvcview --help